We had the unique opportunity to produce the first series of aerial library shots at Eurotunnel’s UK site in Folkestone.

-Eurotunnel is responsible for operating the 31.4 miles of train track connecting Great Britain with the Continent, which we know as the Channel Tunnel.
-It opened in 1994 but until now they have never owned any video or photography of the whole site, from the air.
+Eurotunnel is responsible for operating the 31.4 miles of train track connecting Great Britain with the Continent, commonly known as the Channel Tunnel.
+It opened in 1994 but until now they have never owned any aerial video or photography of the site.

 This was a project that opened up many possibilities to create stunning aerial visuals of the site, but how do you turn that in to reality?

-Aerial filming with drones has become increasingly popular in recent years, and has fast established itself as a great way to obtain some breathtaking shots that previously would have been unthinkable, without the huge expense of hiring a helicopter.
+Aerial filming with drones has become increasingly popular in recent years.
+Fast establishing itself as a great way to obtain some breathtaking shots, that previously would have been unthinkable without the expense of hiring a helicopter.

-Clearly with this project, health and safety was a particularly important consideration, making sure both crew and the drone remained at a safe distance from the trains, tracks and power lines.
-We also had to identify safe take-off and landing sites at the various locations we were required to film.
-Under Civil Aviation Authority (CAA) guidelines, commercial drone pilots are licensed, and our pilot for this shoot holds a full light aircraft license, which meant we could fly within 30 metres of members of the general public, rather than the standard drone qualifications of 50 metres, allowing us to get as close as possible.
+Making sure both crew and the drone remained at a safe distance from the trains, tracks and power lines was crucial for our risk assessment.
+We identified safe take-off and landing sites for each filming location.
+Civil Aviation Authority (CAA) guidelines dictate that commercial drone pilots are fully licensed.
+Our pilot holds a light aircraft license, which meant we could fly within 30 metres of members of the general public.

-We also went off-site up to the nearby Cheriton Hill, home of the Shepway White Horse, to get a wider perspective of the whole Eurotunnel site.
-At the end of the day we backed up all the footage across hard drives and travelled back to our offices in Tunbridge Wells, ready to start the post-production process.
+We also went off-site, up to the nearby Cheriton Hill, home of the Shepway White Horse.
+This enabled us to get a wider perspective of the whole Eurotunnel site.
+At the end of the day we backed up all the footage across hard drives and travelled back to our offices in Tunbridge Wells, ready to start post-production.

-With all our rushes loaded into our edit suite, the logging of shots began.
-The process involves identifying the best take of each scene we filmed.
-Earlier this year we started editing and grading in DaVinci Resolve, a powerful editing package, which coupled with our state of the art hardware which allows us to really push our material and make sure we get the best possible look from the footage.
+With the rushes loaded into our edit suite, the logging of shots can begin; identifying the best takes.
+Earlier this year we started editing and grading in DaVinci Resolve, a powerful editing package which coupled with the latest industry hardware means we produce the highest quality of work.

-The video shots will be used in various broadcast and online productions, so we chose a classic grade, which is glossy but without a look that’s too ‘baked in’.
-This allows plenty of scope for future productions to grade the footage to match other shots, so allows for maximum flexibility.
+The video shots will be made available for broadcast programmes, so we chose a classic grade that’s too stylistic.
+This allows plenty of scope for future productions to grade the footage to match their own style.
 Filming in 4K enables us to produce a video library that is future-proofed for at least the next 5 to 10 years.